Pharmaceutical Quality Management System (QMS) is a set of procedures and practices that contribute to product quality.

 Change Management System

 Different standards such as ISO and ICH promote innovation in existing processes to increase product quality.
-Pharmaceutical companies must have Change Management System to study, monitor, adapt, and approve the change.
+Pharmaceutical companies must have a change control management system to study, monitor, adapt, and approve the change.

 If the change is implemented after regulatory filings, the change in the respective process or procedure is submitted to the regulatory body for review and approval, as per the regulations.